chainsx/chainsx/README.md

    <p>Everything we gain through curiosity will ultimately be tainted and corrupted by pride.</p>
    <p>In life, 95% of things are beyond our control, but we still need to exert 5% effort to influence the 95% that we cannot decide.</p>
    <p>Holding onto reality is not at the cost of dreams but built upon dreams!</p>
-   <p>I came into this world to see how flowers bloom, how water flows, how the sun rises, and when the sunset falls.
-I live in this world simply to understand some truths and encounter some interesting things.
-Life is an accident, and within it, I search for cause and effect.</p>
+   <p>I watch the flowers before the courtyard bloom and fade, I gaze at the clouds above as they gather and drift.</p>
    <p>qwqwqwq</p>
    <h3>I love everything!</h3>